-review

-A. The date by which the agency must receive public comments:

-B. The date or dates on which public meetings or hearings will be held:
+(29) Include a schedule for review of the regulation including: A. The date by which the agency must receive public comments: 07/15/14 B. The date or dates on which public meetings or hearings will be held: N/A C. The expected date of promulgation of the proposed regulation as a final-form regulation: 10/15/14 D. The expected effective date of the final-form regulation: 10/15/14

-N/A

-C. The expected date of promulgation of the proposed

-regulation as a final-form regulation: 10/15/14 D. The expected effective date of the final-form regulation: 10/15/14 E. The date by which compliance with the final-form regulation will be required: 10/15/14 F. The date by which required permits, licenses or other approvals must be obtained: N/A
+E. The date by which compliance with the final-form regulation will be required: 10/15/14 F. The date by which required permits, licenses or other approvals must be obtained: N/A